fusioncharts/dev_centre_docs/getting-started/vue/working-with-events-using-vuejs.md

 ---
-title: Working with Events | FusionCharts
+title: Working with Events in Vue.js | FusionCharts
 description: Learn how to effectively work with events in VueJS to manipulate the DOM, send data to the server, & more.
 Get informed with our comprehensive article now!
 heading: Working with Events
 ---